Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 La Motte

-Emma Sanders, junior
+Emma Sanders, senior

 La Porte City